MicrosoftDocs/learn/learn-pr/azure/provide-disaster-recovery-replicate-storage-data/includes/1-introduction.md

 ## Learning objectives

-In this module, you'll:

-- Identify redundancy options for Azure Storage
+By the end of this module, you'll be able to:

-- Configure Azure Storage replication
+- Choose the right Azure Storage redundancy option for your organization
-- Start a storage account failover
+- Demonstrate how to initiate a storage account failover

 ## Prerequisites

-- Basic knowledge of Azure Storage accounts and Blob storage
+- Basic knowledge of Azure Storage which includes the use of storage accounts and Azure Blobs